-The WA Government Phase 4 Restrictions apply on Saturday 27 June 2020.
+The WA Government Phase 4 Restrictions apply from Saturday 27 June 2020.
 Whilst limits have been removed for the number of persons present in Mass gatherings, social distancing measures of 1.5m / 2sqm are still place, effectively meaning for our church we can still only seat 100 people safely.

 Weekday and Weekend Masses